-A nod to Saint Theodore, the first patron saint of Venice, patrons are treated to a different sort of religious experience: a grand tour of Venetian and coastal Italian-influenced dishes created by Culinary Director Carolina Santos-Neves and Executive Chef Ashley Rath.
+The eatery’s name is a nod to Saint Theodore, the first patron saint of Venice, but patrons here are treated to a different sort of religious experience: a grand tour of Venetian and coastal Italian-influenced dishes created by Culinary Director Carolina Santos-Neves and Executive Chef Ashley Rath.

 The culinary journey at Saint Theo’s kicks off with cicchetti, (“small snacks”), including fried beech and royal trumpet mushrooms with anchovy emulsion, hand-creamed cod, and breaded beef meatballs with a fig jus.

 Appetizers follow and include beef carpaccio, and focaccia with prosciutto, but the seafood options, such as a tuna crudo served with pistachio, Castelvetrano olives, and preserved lemon, make an especially sensorial splash.

 Entree selections are similarly seafood-rich, from Venetian-style cuttlefish in ink over polenta to a whole roasted branzino prepared with salsa verde, mint, and basil.
 No Italian menu, however, is complete without pasta—and Saint Theo’s delivers with simple yet elevated dishes made with Italian staples like ricotta and pesto.